A job hopper – that’s what I used to be.

 Now that I sit on the other side – the management – I see why job hopping can be an awful habit that’s hard to break.
 Also, I’m beginning to understand how job satisfaction can feel like an elusive goal.

-You can read in detail the complete findings here: More Than Job Satisfaction.
+You can read in detail the complete research findings here: More Than Job Satisfaction.

 Writing this post doesn’t even feel like work.
 I know that whoever reads it with an open mind will eventually feel less miserable at their job.